 7:30 PM: Royal dinner aboard the Golden Chariot

 Puducherry is also known as Pondicherry or simply Pondi.
 We reach this beautiful coastal town early in the morning.
-This present day Union Territory was once a French stronghold.
-Obviously, the town retains the French flavor even today.
-Pondicherry only became a part of India in 1950 – 3 years post independence from the British Raj.
+This present-day Union Territory was once a French stronghold.
+The town retains the French flavor even today.
+Pondicherry only became a part of India in 1950 – 3 years post-independence from the British Raj.
 The French had voluntarily given up this territory leaving behind a rich wealth of European architecture.
-You will find that the streets in Pondicherry still don Gallic names and the police wear white garbs with gendarme caps.
+The streets in Pondicherry still have Gallic names and the police wear white garbs with gendarme cap.
 You’ll be forgiven for mistaking the town to be in France as you tread the cobblestone laid streets where French is extensively spoken.

-On our excursion away from the Golden Chariot, we visit Auroville, which is located 15 kilometers away.
+On our excursion away from the Golden Chariot, we visit Auroville, located 15 kilometers away.
 Auroville is the brainchild of a French woman who is known here as “The Mother.”
 She was a staunch disciple and ultimately the successor of Sri Aurobindo who preached a lifestyle of universal brotherhood.
 He was a spiritual leader who preached self-realization and surrendering to higher consciousness while following a yogic lifestyle.
 Auroville celebrates the concept of universal brotherhood with more than 2200 people from around the world calling it their home.
 This includes about 900 Indians.
 People here are sans caste, religion, nationality and all forms of divisions.
 This non-religious township is devoid of currency and practices sustainable living, while being in peace with nature, leading a harmonious life.
-The township itself spans 8 square kilometers covered by thick greens all around.
-You’ll love coursing the walkways that are dotted by tall trees on either side.
+The township itself spans 8 square kilometers covered by thick greens all around with walkways dotted by tall trees on either side.
 The residents of Auroville are usually well educated and come from all walks of professional life.
-They put their knowledge to good use of the society by undertaking projects such as organic farming, schools, renewable energy, handicrafts, information technology and even cafes and restaurants.
+They put their knowledge to good use for the society by undertaking projects such as organic farming, schools, renewable energy, handicrafts, information technology, and even cafes and restaurants.
 They gainfully employ around 5000 people from the nearby villages.

 8 AM: Breakfast on Golden Chariot